3 tax breaks small businesses don't want to miss

 “Some of the legislation was retroactive legislation that required amended returns to claim the ERC, which had to be filed on paper and therefore became part of the IRS backlog,” Harris said.
 “Then when the money is received, the business is required to amend the tax returns for the years they received the ERC credits and reduce the wage expense claimed on the original return by the amount of the credits received.”

-The deadline for ERC is three years and four months after the credit’s period, “because the ERC is claimed on a Form 941 or 941X, the ,” said Harris.
+The deadline for ERC is three years and four months after the credit’s period, “because the ERC is claimed on a Form 941 or 941X, the statute of limitations for those forms begins on April 15 of the following year,” said Harris.

 Although credits for the year 2020 are not due until April 15, 2024 to claim the credits, Harris shared that the process could be delayed.